For Learners

 Medical Education: University of Cincinnati College of Medicine

-Residence: Harbor-UCLA Medical Center
+Residency: Harbor-UCLA Medical Center

 Fellowship: University of Michigan School of Medicine